manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 We use two build types.
 For development it is `Debug` - it assigns compiler flags for optimization and other things the way that it is very friendly for development, in means debug runs with step-by-step execution.
 However, produced binaries are quite large and slow for production.
-For relasign we use another type - `RelWithDebInfo` - which means ' release build with debug info'.
+For releasing we use another type - `RelWithDebInfo` - which means 'release build with debug info'.
 It produces production binaries with embedded debug info.
 Last then split away into separate debuginfo packages which are stored aside with release packages and might be used if some abnormal things, like crashes, happens - for investigation and bugfixing.
 Cmake also provides `Release` and `MinSizeRel`, but we're not using them.
 If build type is not available, cmake will make `noconfig` build.